 Virtual instances of operating systems are perfect for all kinds of testing purposes that need to be done in a safe and isolated environment.
-Installing Haiku in a virtual machine is a solution for people who do not want to install it on their physical computers, but wish to become familiar with it.
+Therefore, installing Haiku in a virtual machine is an ideal solution for people who do not want to install it on their physical computers but want to become familiar with it.

 Go to section

-To enable libvirtd on boot, enter the following command in the terminal:
+libvirtd at boot, enter the following command in the terminal:

 Once the archive with the anyboot image is downloaded and unpacked, you can start the installation.

 Secondly, choose the method of OS installation, which should be